Chapter and Network Renewal Process

 Chartered domestic/international chapters and networks must have at least four officers: (President, President-Elect, Treasurer, and Membership Chair), and can award scholarships.

-Non-chartered domestic/international chapters, international contact chapters, and affinity contact networks cannot award scholarship funds and have one individual Key Contact.
+Non-chartered domestic/international chapters and networks cannot award scholarship funds and have one individual Key Contact.

 Page 1 continued: Enter your contact information.
 Note: The Texas Exes will use the entered email, mailing address, and phone number as your preferred contact method for ALL Texas Exes and UT communications.
-Verify your leadership team's legal first/last names & contact information before beginning/submitting the charter!
+Verify your leadership team's legal first/last names & contact information before beginning/submitting the renewal form!
+Incorrect name/email submissions will negatively impact their personal contact record.

-Page 2: Chapter and Network Charter Agreement – Select your group type (chapter or network) from the drop-down menu and then select your "charter type" (chartered or non-chartered).
-Next, read and agree to the statements listed.
+Page 2: Chapter and Network Annual Agreement –Read the Annual Agreement, select your group type (chapter or network) from the drop-down menu, upload bylaws and sponsorship agreements, and agree to the statements listed.

-Page 3: List of Officers – Depending on your "charter type" you will see different pages.
+Page 3: List of Officers – Depending on your renewal type you will see different pages.
 Chartered chapters/networks must have at least four officers with these titles: President, President-Elect, Treasurer, and Membership Chair.

 Key Contacts of non-chartered groups will be given an opportunity to enter additional officers, but this is not a mandatory field.